Don’t be an average photographer, be awesome!

-I have been lucky to have lived in a number of countries and have travelled to many more and each new adventure has taught me something different.
-Every single journey has made me a better photographer.
+I have been lucky to have lived in a number of countries and have travelled to many more.
+Each new adventure has taught me something different and every single journey has made me a better photographer.

 I’m still growing my skills but I want to share these practical tips, creative ideas and simple hacks that will help you take that leap between an average photographer to an awesome one.